 Friends are such an important aspect of a person’s life.
 They shape who you are, hold you accountable, and make memories with you.
 But, have you ever felt that your friends have moved on without you?
-I found myself feeling like this recently.
-After getting married and moving to Hammond, nearly all of my friendships grew apart, ended, or we just got less connected.
+I found myself feeling like this a few years ago.
+After getting married and moving to a different city, nearly all of my friendships grew apart, ended, or we just got less connected.
 Early in 2018 I found myself craving deep, real friendships with a group of girls.
 With my introverted personality, making new friends seemed impossible.
-I did not know how to start talking to new friends, how to build deep relationships, or how to find time in my busy schedule to grow to those friendships.
+I did not know how to start talking to new friends, how to build deep relationships, or how to find time in my busy schedule to grow those friendships.

 Each one of these girls is completely different.
 Not all of the things we talked about were relatable either.
 Some of us are married, some in serious relationships, and others are single.
 Some of us come from split families, families with drug/alcohol issues, and some of us come from happy marriages.
 One thing that we all had in common was that we all have a love for Jesus.
 All of our religious backgrounds look different.
 All of us have a different relationship with Jesus, but because of Him we came together in a greater way.
-We talked about the when our faith was strongest and cried together when we discussed the times that we were most angry with God.
-It got to a point where when we do go longer than 2 weeks without seeing each other we all feel disconnected and miss each other.
-While our friendships are still forming and growing, I already feel so much more at peace that I have a group of girls that I can wholly be myself with and count on when I need them.
-I haven’t felt that in years and it feels great.
+We talked about the times in our lives when our faith was strongest and cried together when we discussed the times that we were most angry with God.